Bed Bug Traps

 • Masking Tape

 • Talcum Powder and/or Bed Bug Dust (diatomaceous earth).
 Most garden stores sell diatomaceous earth or a product called insect dust.
+Some products contain an insecticide which provides added killing power.

 1. Glue fabric to the outside of each large bowl.
 This will be a ramp for the bed bugs to climb up the side of the bowl.
 Use masking tape along the top of the fabric to avoid having bed bugs hiding in the seam.